These jam-filled Cream Cheese Thumbprint Cookies are simple, not too sweet cookies filled with jam. Use a variety of fruit jams or go with a favorite!

 Thumbprint cookies certainly aren’t a new sensation, but they’ve stood the test of time for very good reason.
 There’s something so irresistible about these simple cookies and their fruit filling.
 They’re perfect year-round, but I especially love them in the spring and at holiday time.

 When I make these cookies, I love to use different jams for a variety of flavors and for their visual appeal.
-My favorite flavors to use are raspberry, blueberry, and apricot.
+My favorite flavors to use are raspberry, blueberry, strawberry, and apricot.
 You can, of course, just stick with your favorite variety if you like.
 Thick preserves work well, too.

 You can leave these cookies just as they are, or dust them with confectioners’ sugar for a little extra sweetness and a pretty look.
 And if you can bear to wait, they’re even better the day after baking!